highlightjs/highlight.js/docs/api.rst

   removePlugin(plugin)

-Remove a specified plugin for hljs.
+Remove the specified plugin from this instance.  ``plugin`` must be exactly the same object that was passed to

 Deprecated API